You can claim a relief to pay less Customs Duty and VAT if you re-import goods to the UK.

 - in the same state as they were when originally exported

-- returned professional and commercial equipment that have been hired, leased or loaned outside the UK and EU
+- returned professional and commercial equipment that have been hired, leased or loaned outside the UK

 You can get relief on pallets, containers and packaging suitable for re-use, for example if they are:

 - used to import goods to Great Britain or Northern Ireland

 - pallets and containers previously exported or used to export goods from the UK or EU, which are re-imported to the UK